MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 A DATE IN INFAMY

 Each year thousands of people flock to the Pearl Harbor National Memorial and Visitors’ Center to pay their respects.
-For many years thousands of survivors made the journey to honor their fallen comrads.
-Unfortunately, at the present time the few remaining survivors are too old and infirmed to attend.
-It is estimated that there are only 1,500 left ranging in age from 97 to 101.
+For many years thousands of survivors made the journey to honor their fallen comrades.
+At the present time according to the latest estimates provided by Stars and Stripes only 14 survivors remain alive, but, given their advanced age and issues of deteriorating health, by the time you read this there may be fewer.
+Most of them are too old and infirmed to attend the ceremonies in person.
+In addition, the bodies of at least 900 crewmen remain entombed in the USS Arizona.

 As President FDR forecast, December 7, 1941 is truly a date that has lived in infamy.
 It is one of those dates we can never forget.
 It is burned into our very souls.
 Mention that date to a person of a certain age and their reaction will be akin to later generations’ reaction to November 22, 1963 or September 11, 2001.
 Most any person over the age of five on those dates remembers where he was, what he was doing and how he felt when he heard the news.
 Those are dates that had a profound effect on our lives both individually and collectively.